 Our extracurricular offerings are as diverse as the community.
 Davenport Community Schools have a rich history of award-winning fine arts programs as well as a strong athletic legacy with new state-of-the-art practice and competition facilities.

 Our nationally-recognized Stepping Stones program is unlike any other in the state.
 This partnership with the City of Davenport operates on a seamless schedule, which means there is no down time (or change of location) between our programming and the regular school day.
 Certified teachers perform enrichment activities that span a wide variety of curriculum.
 Our staff offer homework help, and there is even a before and after school snack offered to make sure our students stay sharp.

 The Davenport Schools Foundation (DSF) provides more than $50,000 in annual scholarship support for our graduating seniors.
 To read testimonials from recent scholarship recipients, click here.
-DSF’sGreat Minds program provides $40,000 each year so that ALL students may visit an educational or cultural venue such as the Art Institute of Chicago, the Quad City Symphony, or the National Mississippi River Museum and Aquarium.
+DSF’sGreat Minds program provides $40,000 each year so that ALL students may visit an educational or cultural venue such as the Figge Art Museum, the Quad City Symphony, or the Nahant Marsh Education Center.

 We could go on and on trumpeting the virtues of Davenport Community Schools, but don’t take our word for it.
 Instead, hear what others have to say in our Parent, Staff, and Community Testimonials web page.